cdozdil/OptiScaler/README.md

 **1.** Download the mod - [**Fakenvapi**](https://github.com/FakeMichau/fakenvapi)
 **2.** Extract the files and transfer `nvapi64.dll` and `fakenvapi.ini` to the same folder as Optiscaler (by the main game exe)

-Latency Flex is cross-vendor and cross-platform.
-Anti-Lag 2 only supports RDNA cards and is Windows only atm.
-For information on how to verify if Anti-Lag 2 is working, please check [Anti-Lag 2 SDK](https://github.com/GPUOpen-LibrariesAndSDKs/AntiLag2-SDK?tab=readme-ov-file#testing).
+_**Anti-Lag 2** only supports RDNA cards and is Windows only atm (shortcut for cycling the overlay - `Alt+Shift+L`).
+For information on how to verify if Anti-Lag 2 is working, please check [Anti-Lag 2 SDK](https://github.com/GPUOpen-LibrariesAndSDKs/AntiLag2-SDK?tab=readme-ov-file#testing). **Latency Flex** is cross-vendor and cross-platform, can be used as an alternative if AL2 isn't working._

 > [!TIP]
 > *[1] Linux users should add renamed dll to overrides:*